 NB – the above is my understanding of the regulations relating to VAT and should not be construed as a definitive statement.

 Litho and digital printing

-Sarsen Press is the only commercial Winchester based company that prints both single colour litho and digital in-house.
-This gives us the ability to choose the best and most cost-effective option for your particular job.
+For many years Sarsen Press was the only commercial Winchester based company that printed both single colour litho and digital in-house.
+This gave us the ability to choose the best and most cost-effective option for your particular job.
 Usually people do not mind how their work is printed as long as it looks good quality and the price is right, but the explanation below of the differences between the two processes might be of interest.

 Also known as lithographic printing or offset litho.
 Since the mid 1970s this has been the technology that has predominated in the printing industry, although in fact the process was invented by Senefelder in 1796.
 He used blocks of Solnhofen limestone (in which the fossil bird Archaeopteryx was discovered, probably) as a ʻplateʼ onto which the image was drawn in reverse.
 Ink adhered to the image, and was repelled from the rest of the block by water, and transferred to paper placed onto the limestone.
 The ʻoffsetʼ part of the process came when rotary presses were developed which have a plate that is wrapped around a cylinder and the image is transferred onto a rubber blanket which then transfers it onto the paper.
-Our first press was made in the 1930ʼs by Rotaprint in Germany, and was one of the earliest small offset litho presses to be produced.
-Tony Hill bought it from Bob Stone for £15 in about 1974.
+Our first press, called an RKL, was made in the 1930ʼs by Rotaprint in Germany, and was one of the earliest small offset litho presses to be produced.
+Tony Hill bought it from Bob Stone for £15 in about 1974 and operated it from his father’s attic.
 One of our good friends in the industry, the late Mike Waters, began his apprenticeship at Warrens in Winchester working on lithographic stones.
 More of this when we write the history of Sarsen Press.

 The advantages of litho printing: